In This Post: Explore the best beach house colors, designs, and decorations!

 Every beachfront property has a way of showcasing a style that says, “there is no stress on these shores.”
 I’ve come to learn that beach house colors are one the easiest and most eye-catching ways to add your style while giving homage to the salty breezes.
 First, however, it is important to remember that:

-You don’t need to have a beachfront property to have a “beachy” lifestyle!
+You don’t need to have a beachfront property to have a “beachy” house style & design!

 Coastal Colors for your Home Exterior: The Why

 Home exteriors are perfect for giving guests a taste of what lies within the interior of a home.
 Home exteriors, when done well, have the ability to improve curb appeal while increasing property value.
 If you live near a coastal area, then you know that property values increase by the beach.
 Many homebuyers crave a home that feels like a vacation spot– no stress, rest all day, and high-end exclusivity.

 Adding beach house colors to your exterior will naturally attract various buyers who are intentionally moving closer to the beach.
 If you don’t live directly on the beach, you can still add coastal colors/decor to your home, which screams, “comfort is here, and the beach is close by!”

 Homeowners have been able to add various shades and characters to their homes to give off a “beachy vibe,” which has translated into more interested buyers!
 Here are some of my favorite beach house colors!

 10 Best Exterior Paint Colors For Coastal Homes

 #1: Light Blue & Salmon